CCMA-Enginyeria/hbbtv-cs-mediasync/README.md

-# ImAc
+# HbbTv <-> Companion Screen - MediaSync

+The aim of this project is to provide a prototype of a full process of Media Synchronization between an HbbTv 2.0.1 device with an Android application using DVB-CSS.
-Project for the synchronization of HbbTV 2.0 video app with mobile app.
-This project is based on the application of [Franhoufer FOKUS] (https://github.com/fraunhoferfokus/cordova-plugin-hbbtv-helloapp) for the mobile app part and launching of HbbTV 2.0 app on television.
-The synchronization part is based on the specifications and libraries of [DVB-CSS] (https://www.dvb.org/standards/dvb_css).
+This project is based on the application of [Franhoufer FOKUS] (https://github.com/fraunhoferfokus/cordova-plugin-hbbtv-helloapp).

 ### 1.Setting up the prototype